-Coronavirus Spreads in Seoul as Thousands Are Screened
+COVID-19 Spreads in South Korean City as Thousands Are Screened

-(SEOUL, South Korea) — South Korea on Saturday reported an eight-fold jump in viral infections in four days to 433, most of them linked to a church and a hospital in and around the nation’s fourth-largest city, where health workers scrambled to screen thousands of worshippers.
+(SEOUL, South Korea) — South Korea reported an eight-fold jump in viral infections Saturday with more than 400 cases mostly linked to a church and a hospital, while the death toll in Iran climbed to five and a dozen towns in Italy effectively went into lockdowns as health officials around the world battle a new virus that started in China but has spread globally.

-The country also reported its third death from the virus, a man in his 40s who was found dead at home and posthumously tested positive.
+Some virus clusters have shown no direct link to travel to China.
+The secondary contagions In Italy prompted local authorities in the Lombardy and Veneto regions to order schools, businesses, and restaurants closed, and to cancel sporting events and Masses.
+Hundreds of residents and workers who came into contact with an estimated 54 people confirmed infected in Italy were in isolation pending test results.
+Two people infected with the virus have died.

-There’s concern that South Korea’s death toll could grow.
+South Korea has reported 433 cases and its third death from the virus, a man in his 40s who was found dead at home and posthumously tested positive.
+There’s concern that the country’s death toll could grow.
+In and around South Korea’s fourth-largest city, Daegu, health workers scrambled to screen thousands.
 Virus patients with signs of pneumonia or other serious conditions at the Cheongdo hospital were transferred to other facilities, 17 of them in critical condition, Vice Health Minister Kim Gang-lip told reporters.

 He said that the outbreak had entered a serious new phase, but still expressed cautious optimism that it can be contained to the region surrounding Daegu, where the first case was reported on Tuesday.